|

 house, cottages, storerooms, and stables which have been

-converted into studios, workshops and living accomodation for
+converted into studios, workshops and living accommodation for

 artists and their families.
 In this tranquil setting it is